syncfusion-content/xamarin-docs/Xamarin/Image-Editor/CustomView.md

 N> The default value for RotatableElements is `None`.

-You can rotate the both the text and the custom view by enabling the [`RotatableElements`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.SfImageEditor.html#Syncfusion_SfImageEditor_XForms_SfImageEditor_RotatableElements) property of image editor as shown in the following code sample.
+You can rotate both the text and the custom view by enabling the [`RotatableElements`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.SfImageEditor.html#Syncfusion_SfImageEditor_XForms_SfImageEditor_RotatableElements) property of image editor as shown in the following code sample.

 {% tabs %}